Mimie Wood: Professional career

 The New Zealand Institute had to move from the wooden Dominion Museum as the Public Works Department would not allow further bookshelves to be installed over a concern of excessive weight.
 Professor Harry Kirk, who was the institute's president at the time, arranged that the institute could move into the Hunter Building.
 Three libraries—of the New Zealand Institute, the Dominion Museum, and the Wellington Philosophical Society—had been held at the Dominion Museum and it took the officers of the institute plus three men from the Public Works Department one week to relocate all the books in November 1922.
 There were great difficulties separating the libraries and when Wood relocated to the Hunter Building on 6 June 1923, much of the work was still to be done.
 Wood completed the remaining work practically by herself and showed "competent energy and determination".
 She received special recognition in the 1924 Transactions.

 By 1947, Wood's salary had increased to NZ£425.
 From 1950, she was assisted by a part-time librarian.
 In May 1962, Wood asked to go into retirement.
-The society's council arranged for six months' paid leave and a NZ£500 bonus, perhaps in recognition that she did not have a superannuation scheme but also as an acknowledgement that she had been employed "for a pittance".
+The society's council arranged for six months' paid leave and an NZ£500 bonus, perhaps in recognition that she did not have a superannuation scheme but also as an acknowledgement that she had been employed "for a pittance".
 Charles Fleming, who was president when she retired and who later wrote her obituary, said that there was no prospect of employing somebody on similar terms.
 At a leaving function on 28 November, she was presented with a silver tray.
 Few of the attendees knew that Wood's partner of 42 years had died just three weeks earlier; her partner's illness was the reason for Wood asking to retire.

 Wood carried a large administrative burden at the Royal Society, with the meetings of the council a particularly busy period.
 Exhausted after one of those meetings, she once exclaimed to the assistant librarian: "When I leave this job, you mark my words, five people will replace me."
 She was correct: by 1965—three years after Wood's retirement—the Royal Society was employing a general secretary, an executive officer, an office assistant, a librarian, and a library assistant.